 The Communications Act restricts the ability of foreign entities or individuals to own or hold interests in broadcast licenses.
 The Communications Act bars the following from holding broadcast licenses: foreign governments, representatives of foreign governments, non-citizens, representatives of non-citizens, and corporations or partnerships organized under the laws of a foreign nation.
 Foreign individuals or entities, collectively, may directly or indirectly own or vote no more than 20 percent of the capital stock of a licensee or 25 percent of the capital stock of a corporation that directly or indirectly controls a licensee.
 The 20 percent limit on foreign ownership of a licensee may not be waived.
-In November 2013, the FCC issued a Declaratory Ruling clarifying that it would now consider, on a case-by-case basis, proposals for foreign investment in the parent company of a broadcast licensee in excess of 25 percent.
+Currently, the Commission has separate review standards for foreign ownership in the broadcast and common carrier contests.
+In November 2013, the FCC issued a Declaratory Ruling clarifying that it would consider, on a case-by-case basis, proposals for foreign investment in the parent company of a broadcast licensee in excess of 25 percent.
 Prior to this ruling, the FCC applied a de facto 25 percent cap on such investments.
+Subsequently, in October 2015, the FCC issued a Notice of Proposed Rulemaking ("Foreign Ownership NPRM") seeking comment on whether it should simplify the foreign ownership approval process for broadcast licensees by extending the streamlined rules and procedures that apply to common carrier licensees to the broadcast industry.
+The Foreign Ownership NPRM asks whether and how to revise the methodology a licensee should use to assess its compliance with the 25 percent foreign ownership benchmarks.